oatlog/oatlog/doc/extended_abstract/main.typ

 implementations.
 Eqlog @eqlog and egglog @egglog brought additional improvements through relational e-matching @relationalematching and semi-naive evaluation.

-Future advances in e-graph performance may come from fundamentally different e-graph variants that sidestep core scalability issues -- such as containers @linear_grobner_egraph or slotted e-graphs
-@slotted_egraph -- but they can also come from iterative refinements to existing engine architectures.
-The formulation of e-graphs as datalog @egglog, and hence e-graph engines as specialized relational databases, opens up a large design space for such improvements.
+Future advances in e-graph performance may come from fundamentally different e-graph variants that sidestep core scalability issues, such as containers @linear_grobner_egraph or slotted e-graphs @slotted_egraph, but they can also come from iterative refinements to existing engine architectures.
+The formulation of e-graphs as datalog @souffle @egglog, and hence e-graph engines as specialized relational databases, opens up a large design space for such improvements.
 There is considerable room for innovation in query scheduling, query planning and index implementation, in addition to any e-graph-specific optimizations.

-= Introducing oatlog
+= Oatlog

 We are building oatlog, an e-graph engine focused on incrementally improving upon egglog @egglog and eqlog @eqlog by exploring this space of implementation refinements.